vmware-tanzu/tanzu-framework/docs/cli/getting-started.md

 # Tanzu Command Line Interface (CLI) Getting Started

-A simple set of instructions to set up and use the `tanzu` CLI.
+A simple set of instructions to set up and use the `tanzu` CLI and plugins.

 ## CLI binary and plugins installation